dungwinux/-blog/_posts/2023-09-11-patriotctf2023-writeups.md

 date: 2023-09-11 21:00:00 +0000
 categories: security
 tags: ctf
+excerpt: You can reverse-reverse-engineering (forward engineering?) a VM
 ---

 PatriotCTF 2023 was interesting, so I thought that I might document